Search

 viso suite retail

-Combine different AI video analytics applications – Viso Suite
+Computer vision AI used in retail by combining different AI video analytics applications on Viso Suite

 End-to-End AI Vision Applications in Retail

-From image optimization to customer behaviour analysis, from shelf space management to in-store analysis – retail AI and retail vision can improve the shopping experience for people, help to save costs, and increase revenues.
-When used at scale, AI vision technology can provide competitive advantages and play an essential part in the digitalization strategy of retailers.
+From image optimization to customer behavior analysis, from shelf space management to in-store analysis – retail AI and retail vision can improve the shopping experience for people, help to save costs, and increase revenues.
+When used at scale, AI vision technology can provide competitive advantages and play an essential part in the long-term digitalization strategy for retail solutions.

 In the following, we will walk you through some of the most popular real-life applications of computer vision in retail.